YohannFrench/Docker_Symfony/Readme.md

     - "docker compose up"

-Create Symfony application, by going inside the php container :
+Then, go inside the php container with this command :

     - "docker exec -it php_container bash"

+A terminal is created inside the container where you can create a Symfony application :

     - "composer create-project symfony/skeleton:"7.1.*" symfony"
     - "cd symfony"
     - "composer install"